Bell Boeing V-22 Osprey: Israel

 On 22 April 2013, an agreement was signed to sell six V-22 to the Israeli Air Force.
-By the end of 2016, Israel had not ordered the V-22 and was instead interested in buying the C-47 Chinook helicopter or the CH-53K helicopter.
+By the end of 2016, Israel had not ordered the V-22 and was instead interested in buying the CH-47 Chinook helicopter or the CH-53K helicopter.
 As of 2017, Israel had frozen its evaluation of the V-22, "with a senior defence source indicating that the tiltrotor is unable to perform some missions currently conducted using its Sikorsky CH-53 transport helicopters."

+United Kingdom

+The U.K. has had a watchful eye on V-22 program, and a combined UK/US study evaluated possible use.
+One of the more serious evaluations, came in the late 2010s when it was considered to use them on the new Queen Elizabeth-class carriers.
+In the 2020s, it was thought to be one of the possible aircraft for the U.K.'s New Medium Helicopter program but was not a finalist, a program that is seeking to replace the Westland Puma medium helicopter fleet.

+The V-22 has been used on training exercises in the U.K. which has helped identify some issues, such as that the downwash can disrupt landing mats.

 Variants

+The preproduction model was called the V-22.
+USMC operates the MV-22B including the VIP V-22s, the USAF the CV-22B, and the Navy CMV-22B.